 What Is a Pokémon Kiosk?

-A Pokémon Kiosk is an interactive terminal found in real-world Pokémon Centers (mainly in Japan) and in Pokémon video games (like Sword & Shield).
+A Pokémon Kiosk is an interactive terminal found in real-world Pokémon Centers (mainly in Japan) and in Pokémon video games (like Sword and Shield).
 It serves as a hub for distributing special Pokémon, event rewards, and online features.

 In physical stores, it allows fans to download Mystery Gifts, print custom merchandise, or check promotions.
 In games, it provides access to online battles, trading, and limited-time events.